perlwasm/talk-perlcic-2020/index.md

 </deiv>

 Note:
 On the other hand a lot of modern languages are supported as both hosts and guests.
+Another plus is that all of these languages have robust, fairly mature toolchains, and a lot of experienced developers know how to exploit them.

 ---